dribdat/awesome-hackathon/README.md

 ## Guides

 These are helpful handbooks and articles that will give you some orientation, and help you to prepare a plan for organizing your event.
-In alphabetical order.

 - [Dribdat wiki](https://github.com/dribdat/docs/wiki) - A wiki to refresh community guidelines from the dribdat open source project.
 - [Hackathon Hackers Guide](https://github.com/HackathonHackers/Hackathon-Resources/blob/master/RESOURCES.md) - Collection of high quality hackathon resources.